• Skip to primary navigation

 Instructions

-• In a blender add everything except the green chili.
+• In a blender, add everything except the green chili.
 Blend it to smooth.
 Strain it if you want smoother texture.
+You can add green chili if you like it spicy.

 • Enjoy it cold with few ice cubes.